GenericMappingTools/gmt/doc/rst/source/cookbook/options.rst

    **-B**\ [*axes*][**+b**][**+g**\ *fill*][**+i**\ [*val*]][**+n**][**+o**\ *lon/lat*][**+s**\ *subtitle*]\
    [**+t**\ *title*][**+w**\ [*pen*]][**+x**\ *fill*][**+y**\ *fill*][**+z**\ *fill*]

+The frame setting is optional but can be invoked once to override the defaults.
 The following modifiers can be appended to **-B** to control the Frame settings:

 - *axes* to set which of the axes should be drawn and possibly annotated using a combination of the codes listed below [default is **WESN**].
 Borders omitted from the set of codes will not be drawn.
 For example, **WSn**